 - Poor diet

 Other risk factors for cancer, however, can’t be mitigated by your lifestyle choices.
 Factors such as your age and family history — as well as exposure to certain viruses, ionizing radiation, and various chemicals — are unavoidable.
 If one or more of these known risk factors apply to you, you owe it to yourself to take advantage of early screening and detection.
 Cancer screening in New York City is still the best tool to prevent the disease.
 Our gastroenterologists (often misspelled as gastroentologists) offer the following procedures:

 Colon cancer is the third leading cause of cancer-related deaths.
 It’s also one of the most preventable.
 Our doctors utilize colonoscopy to detect polyps in your colon.
 Because colorectal cancer can begin in polyps, removing them is a first step toward preventing the deadly disease.
 A laboratory test can determine if they are cancerous.

 Catching the small growths in your colon is the result of regular colorectal cancer screening.
-This is a powerful weapon for preventing colorectal cancer, and it’s one reason that colon cancer deaths have been declining for the last 20 years.
-A screening colonoscopy is recommended at the age of 45 and even earlier in high risk groups even if you don’t show any symptoms.
+This screening is a powerful weapon for preventing colorectal cancer, and it’s one reason that colon cancer deaths have been declining for the last 20 years.
+We recommend screening colonoscopy for people aged 45 and even those younger if they’re in high-risk groups and even if they don’t show any symptoms.

 Men are three times more likely to develop this type of cancer than women.
-Those with a gastroesophageal reflex disease, or GERD, and Barrett’s esophagus are even more at risk.
+Those with gastroesophageal reflux disease, or GERD, and Barrett’s esophagus are even more at risk.

 Esophageal cancer occurs in two main forms: squamous cell carcinoma and adenocarcinoma.
 Both types appear in the 10-to-13-inch tube that runs from your throat to your stomach.
 Our doctor visually inspects the lining of your esophagus and collects tissue samples that he sends to the laboratory.